THREE ELEMENTS ARE CRITICAL TO SUCCESSFUL OUTCOMES:

 Stronger, Smarter, Bolder: Girls Take the Lead

-The results of a rigorous, comparative study recently conducted by the American Institutes for Research (AIR) demonstrate the effectiveness of the Girls Inc. Experience through independent data collection and analysis.
+The results of a rigorous, comparative study conducted by the American Institutes for Research (AIR) demonstrate the effectiveness of the Girls Inc. Experience through independent data collection and analysis.
+Read the AIR final report here.

 Across 24 dimensions, Girls Inc. girls did significantly better than girls who had not had the Girls Inc. Experience.